 Dual Laminate Night Guards

-This type is for moderately severe grinders.
+This type of night guard for teeth to treat Bruxism is for moderately severe teeth grinders.
 They are soft on the inside and hard on the outside.

 - Handles heavy clenching and grinding

 - Longer lasting

 - Usually offers a longer warranty than soft guards